santhanuv/dotstate/README.md

-# dotstate
+# Dotstate
-A simple state machine.
+A lightweight and stateful state machine library built as a personal project to deepen my understanding of state machines.